 Then one day, out of the blue I received a reminder email about the course which was going to start in an hour, so I didn't miss it.

 I was so grateful for that reminder email.
-So will be your audience, I promise you.
+Your audience will be grateful too—I promise you.

-Either you organize an online or offline event it’s crucial to follow up so you can remind and pursue people constantly.
+Whether you organize an online or offline event, it’s crucial to follow up so you can remind and pursue people constantly.

 When sending your reminder, you don’t need to include all the information about the event.

-Recipients had read the details before they RSVP'd.
+Recipients read the details before they RSVP'd.
 Your goal is not to introduce the occasion but give people a heads up.
-They just need a little reminder really.
+They really just need a little reminder.

-The example above includes all the information necessary.
+The example above includes all the necessary information.
 Without scrolling down, it's obvious that the event is about Cloud-Based Event Management.
 The sentences are short and well structured, the image is eye-catching.